paduagroup/fftool/README.md

 using the option `-b l` for a cubic box, or `-b lx,ly,lz` for a general orthogonal box, or `-b a,b,c,alpha,beta,gamma` for a general parallelepipedic (triclinic) box.
-An energy minimization step prior to start of the MD simulation is highly recommended because no extra space is left near the boundaries and certain molecules may overlap with those of neighboring images.
+An energy minimization step prior to the start of the MD simulation is highly recommended because no extra space is left near the boundaries and certain molecules may overlap with those of neighboring images.